 Dry sockets are much more common among smokers.
 If at all possible, smokers should not smoke for several days before and after the extraction is done.
-Women also have a slightly higher rate of developing dry socket.
+Women (especially those taking oral contraceptives) also have a high rate of developing dry socket.

 Bleeding after a tooth is removed is common.
 Bleeding in the mouth may appear worse than it is because a small amount of blood may mix with saliva and appear to be more blood than is actually present.
 Usually, the bleeding can be stopped by keeping steady pressure on the surgical site for the first hour, normally by having the person bite down on a piece of gauze.
 People may have to repeat the process 2 or 3 times.
 Keeping the gauze (or a tea bag) steadily in place for at least an hour is important.
 Most problems with bleeding occur because the person frequently removes the pack to see whether the bleeding has stopped.
 If bleeding continues for more than a few hours, the dentist should be notified.
 The dentist may need to clean out the bleeding area and surgically close it with stitches (sutures).